nathanweel/Fraction-Simplifyer/README.md

-# hello-world
+# Mini Calculator
 beginning repo.
-I like sushi
+A small calculator (not that good)